Leni Riefenstahl: World War II

 When Germany invaded Poland on 1 September 1939, Riefenstahl was photographed in Poland wearing a military uniform and a pistol on her belt in the company of German soldiers; she had gone to Poland as a war correspondent.
 On 12 September, she was in the town of Końskie when 30 civilians were executed in retaliation for an alleged attack on German soldiers.
 According to her memoir, Riefenstahl tried to intervene but a furious German soldier held her at gunpoint and threatened to shoot her on the spot.
 She said she did not realize the victims were Jews.
-Photographs of a potentially distraught Riefenstahl survive from that day.
+According to another account given by a German officer, Riefenstahl had asked that the Jews be removed from the market, which was relayed to the soldiers as "Get rid of the Jews", thus leading to the massacre.
+Photographs of a distraught Riefenstahl survive from that day.
 Nevertheless, by 5 October 1939, Riefenstahl was back in occupied Poland filming Hitler's victory parade in Warsaw.
 Afterwards, she left Poland and chose not to make any more Nazi-related films.

 On 14 June 1940, the day Paris was declared an open city by the French and occupied by German troops, Riefenstahl wrote to Hitler in a telegram, "With indescribable joy, deeply moved and filled with burning gratitude, we share with you, my Führer, your and Germany's greatest victory, the entry of German troops into Paris.
 You exceed anything human imagination has the power to conceive, achieving deeds without parallel in the history of mankind.
 How can we ever thank you?"
 She later explained, "Everyone thought the war was over, and in that spirit I sent the cable to Hitler".
 Riefenstahl was friends with Hitler for 12 years.
 However, her relationship with Hitler severely declined in 1944 after her brother died on the Russian Front.